davicx/development/career/python/README.md

 ### Project Structure
 The project structure is fairly simple.
-Main.py is the entry point into the application and contains the salmon_growth() function which performs the logic.
+**Main.py** is the entry point into the application and contains the salmon_growth() function which performs the logic.
-Utils.py is the logic needed by the main program and test_utils.py tests our code.
+**Utils.py** is the logic needed by the main program and test_utils.py tests our code.
-The csv data is stored in the excel folder.
+**Data** The csv data is stored in the excel folder.
 There are three main files.

     .
     ├── ...